aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally.md

 The heatmap showcases the sentence embeddings' semantic relationships.
 Darker shades indicate higher cosine similarity values, highlighting sentences that are more semantically similar to each other.
 Sentences related to country capitals or food exhibit a larger similarity than the others.

-## Encoding Processing Time
+## Encoding processing time

 Performance is a crucial consideration when working with real-world applications.
 Let's take a moment to evaluate the encoding processing time of the sentence embedding model on a regular GPU.
 For this purpose, we'll encode a list of 100,000 identical sentences.
-While this might seem repetitive, this may provide us with a rough estimate of the time it takes to encode a large list of sentences.
+While this might seem repetitive, this may provide us with a *rough estimate* of the time it takes to encode a large list of sentences.

 ```python
 sentences = 100_000 * ["All work and no play makes Jack a dull boy"]